Skip to main content

 Frequently Asked Questions

-How many Katha in 1 Bigha?
+How many Katha in 1 Bigha in Bangladesh?

 How many Decimal in 1 Bigha?